 The Ph.D.
 Program in Counseling

-The program consists of a minimum of 60 credit hours including general required courses and specialized coursework in one of three areas: School Counseling Outcome Research; Children, Adolescent, Couples and Family Intervention; and Optimizing Human Development and Health.
-Each specialization involves ongoing involvement with a related faculty-led Research Group in which the student is mentored in research including their dissertation.
+The program consists of a minimum of 60 credit hours including general required courses and specialized coursework in one of the following areas: Leadership and Supervision; School Counseling Outcome Research; Children, Adolescent, Couples and Family Intervention; and Optimizing Human Development and Health.
+Students are mentored in research, including their dissertation.

 It is a selective and intensive program that can be completed in three years of full-time study.
 The program enrolls up to 6 incoming students per semester.
-An inaugural class begins either in the fall or spring semester.
+An inaugural class begins in the fall semester.
 Graduate Assistantship support is available.

 Admission and Further Information:

-Admission to the program is competitive and includes: high GRE scores including a minimum of 4.5 on the Analytic section, potential for leadership in the counseling profession, and research experience in one of the Research Groups.
+Admission to the program is competitive and includes: high GRE scores including a minimum of 4.5 on the Analytic section, potential for leadership in the counseling profession, and research experience.